This is a best prospect industry sector for this country. Includes a market overview and trade data.

 Companies interested in projects independent of NamPower may submit proposals directly to the ECB under its IPP framework.

-Namibia also has plans to make tremendous strides toward establishing a hydrogen economy.
+Namibia also has plans to make tremendous strides towards establishing a hydrogen economy.
 Touted as the “fuel of the future,” green hydrogen will be essential in the world’s quest to move towards net-zero carbon emissions in the energy sector.
 In August 2021, President Hage Geingob officially launched requests for proposals (RFP) for the development of green hydrogen and green ammonia (GH&A) projects in the south of the country.
 Preliminary estimates indicate that Namibia has the potential to produce about 2.5 million metric tons of green ammonia annually.
-The country expects to attract more than USD 6 billion in foreign direct investment (FDI) based on its green ammonia and green hydrogen production potential.
+The country expects to attract more than $6 billion in foreign direct investment (FDI) based on its green ammonia and green hydrogen production potential.
 During climate COP-26, Namibia announced that HYPHEN Hydrogen Energy won the tender for Namibia’s first green hydrogen request for proposal (RFP).
 Namibian officials have repeatedly requested U.S. Government and private sector support to realize Namibia’s green hydrogen ambitions and are eager for U.S. expertise.
 Namibia aims to put itself on the map as a world leader in green hydrogen and related products, including ammonia, methanol, synfuel, and eventually green steel.

 Companies interested in large-scale renewable energy projects can engage NamPower and/or the ECB.
 There is specific interest in the following grid-connected renewable energy solutions: